faegrammer/Project15/README.md

 # Project15
-A little sidescroller from the Year 2012
+A little sidescroller of the Year 2012